exponea/exponea-react-native-sdk/documentation/AUTHORIZATION.md

 }
 ```

+> 👍
+>
-> Multiple network libraries are supporting a different approaches (coroutines, Promises, Rx, etc...) but principle stays same - feel free to block invocation of `getAuthorizationToken` method.
+> Different network libraries support different approaches but the principle stays same - feel free to block the invocation of the `getAuthorizationToken` method.

-#### Customer Token retrieval policy
+### Customer token retrieval policy

-Token value is requested for every HTTP call (listed previously in this doc) that requires it.
+The customer token value is requested for every HTTP call that requires it.

-As it is common thing that JWT tokens have own expiration lifetime so may be used multiple times.
-Thus information cannot be read from JWT token value directly so SDK is not storing token in any cache.
-As developer, you may implement any type of token cache behavior you want.
+Typically, JWT tokens have their own expiration lifetime and can be used multiple times.
+The SDK does not store the token in any cache.
+Developers may implement their own token cache as they see fit.
+For example:

-As example for Android:
+Example for Android:

 ```kotlin
 class ExampleAuthProvider : AuthorizationProvider {